Individual Integrated Fighting System: Buttpacks

-During Operation Just Cause in the year 1989, and later Operation Desert Storm in the year 1991, the M-1967 Modernized Load-carrying Equipment (MLCE) system's field pack (field pack [NSN 8465-00-935-6825]) was issued for use with the IIFS system.
-Designated the 'Training Field Pack', it is a modified olive green version of the pack, sometimes referred to by soldiers as a buttpack, has been utilized for a three-day training pack (typically in conjunction with the ALICE system, yet was not a designated component of it).
+During Operation Just Cause in 1989 and Operation Desert Storm in 1991, the M-1967 Modernized Load-carrying Equipment (MLCE) system's field pack (field pack [NSN 8465-00-935-6825]) was issued for use with the IIFS system.
+Officially designated the 'Training Field Pack', it is a modified olive green version of the pack, sometimes referred to by soldiers as a "buttpack", has been utilized for a three-day training pack (it typically used with the ALICE system, yet not a designated component of it).

-In the mid-1990s, the Improved Combat Buttpack (ICBP) was designed to be the replacement for previous field packs, as a part of the Soldier Enhancement Program (SEP).
-The various improvements of the ICBP included: being enlarged to accommodate increased load demand, being made lighter weight, increasing camouflage capability with the use of woodland camouflage pattern fabric, and finally, by using new certain quick attachment rings (aka O-rings) and a pair of quick release buckles near the opening of the pack to streamline its ease of wear and accessibility.
-The new plastic hardware (i.e., buckles, ladderlocks, D-rings, etc) had the added benefit of eliminating the possibility for loud metal clinking or jangling noises generated by the legacy hardware.
+In the mid-1990s, the Improved Combat Butt Pack (ICBP) was designed to be the replacement for previous field packs, under the Soldier Enhancement Program (SEP).
+The improvements of the ICBP included: increasing camouflage effectiveness with use of the woodland camouflage; enlarging the overall size due to an increased load demand; being lighter weight than previous buttpacks; and, by using new attachment rings (i.e., O-rings) with a pair of quick release buckles near the opening of the pack, simplifying its ease of access and wear.
+Additionally, the new plastic-material of the hardware (i.e., the buckles, ladderlocks, D-rings, etc.) had the benefit of eliminating loud clinking or jangling noises potentially generated by legacy metal hardware.

-Having been approved by the Project Manager-Soldier (PM-Soldier), the improved buttpack was to be phased into the supply system by the Defense Personnel Support Center as residual supplies of the original buttpack were drawn down.
-The estimated date of supply was September 1996, according to the Soldier Systems Command's (SSCOM's) The Warrior magazine.
+After the Project Manager-Soldier (PM-Soldier)'s approval, the improved buttpack was to be phased into the supply system by the Defense Personnel Support Center, while residual supplies of the original buttpack were drawn down.
+Sometime in September 1996 was the estimated date of supply, according to the Soldier Systems Command (SSCOM)'s The Warrior magazine.